 What type of plant are ferns?

 Are there ferns cats can consume safely?
-Nope.
-Many plants that look like ferns or have the word "fern" in their name are not actually ferns at all.
+No. Many plants that look like ferns or have the word "fern" in their name are not actually ferns at all.
 Many are toxic for your cat.
 Among the most common of these are Asparagus fern, Sprengeri fern, fern palm, and winter fern.
 Contact the Pet Poison Helpline or your veterinarian if your cat eats any of these plants.

 True Ferns: Are They Safe For Cats?